 About me

-Raised in a single parent household and encountering bureaucracy, bullying, and a lack of understanding from many we came across.
-Despite this, I emerged to secure my dream job as a Broadcast Statistician at Manchester United Television.
+Raised in a single parent household and encountering bureaucracy, bullying along with a lack of understanding from many we came across, I emerged to secure my dream job as a Broadcast Statistician at Manchester United Television.

 After leaving MUTV after eleven and a half years in April 2014, I secured a book deal with Bennion Kearny Publishing to write my autistic memoir entitled “I’ve Got a Stat for You-My Life with Autism”.
 This was following an interview on my life with Broadcasting giant, John Humphrys, on BBC Radio Four’s flagship Today Programme on Easter Saturday 2015.

-Since publication, “I’ve Got a Stat…” has received glowing testimonials from a wide range of well known personalities including
+After publication, “I’ve Got a Stat…” received glowing testimonials from a wide range of well known personalities including

 • Acclaimed Comedian, writer and Broadcaster Stewart Lee